Saved from Development Hell

 - Andrew Lloyd Webber announced plans for a sequel to The Phantom of the Opera in the late 1990s; Love Never Dies didn't open until 2010.

 - Work on a sequel to Annie, called Annie 2: Miss Hannigan's Revenge started in 1989.
-After two name changes, several rewrites, and going through three different actresses for Annie, it opened off-Broadway as Annie Warbucks in 1993.
+After a disastrous out-of-town tryout, two name changes, several rewrites, and going through three different actresses for Annie, it opened off-Broadway as Annie Warbucks in 1993.

 - Spider-Man: Turn Off the Dark may be the ultimate theater example.
 After being batted around since 2007, was finally supposed to open in February 2010.
 As of November 2010, it has had precisely one preview (in which the technical difficulties that had caused the production to be so delayed in the first place still occurred and delayed the performance by over thirty minutes at one point).
 It has an announced opening on March 2011, which the producers said was "the final postponement".
 Nobody bought it, and was postponed for summer.
 Considering how the first reviews went those extra months better upgrade the show...
 The show finally opened in June 2011, after some major rewriting of the story.